logo

 [ADVERTISEMENT]

 We’ve all entertained the idea of robots rising up (thanks, The Terminator) or perhaps even an alien invasion swooping in to claim Earth for themselves.
-But according to Professor Tim Coulson, the real answer isn’t found outside the galaxy, in the land—or even on land at all.
+However, according to Professor Tim Coulson, the real answer isn’t found outside the galaxy, in the land—or even on land at all.

 Think about it: humans have only been around for a blink of Earth’s history, yet we’ve shaped the planet in extraordinary ways.
 Still, nature has proven time and time again that it can adapt, evolve, and fill the void left behind.